PM repeats election will be in second half of the year amid summer speculation

 “We don’t comment on reshuffle speculation,” his press secretary said.

-She declined to repeat Mr Sunak’s previous commitment that Mr Hunt would stay at the helm of the Treasury until the upcoming election.
+She declined to repeat Mr Sunak’s previous pledge that Mr Hunt will stay at the helm of the Treasury until the forthcoming election.

 When pressed, she said: “We think the Chancellor’s doing a very good job and it’s very clear that the economy is on the up.”